Trail starts at Kennedy Park, Victoria Road.

 The imports in the late nineteenth century consisted of maize and wheat from various ports of Europe and America; timber, from Canada and the Baltic; fish, from Newfoundland and Labrador regions.
 Bark, valonia, shumac, brimstone, sweet oil, raisins, currants, lemons, oranges and other fruit, wine, salt, marble were imported from the Mediterranean; tallow, hemp, flaxseed from St. Petersburg, Rig and Archangel; sugar from the West Indies; tea from China and coal and slate from Wales.
 Of the latter, corn and timber were imported in large numbers.
 Exports were principally pewter, whiskey, butter provisions, cattle, fowl, and eggs.
 Butter was the staple trade.

-Cork’s Marina, originally called the Navigation Wall, was completed in 1761.
+On the southside of the River Lee Cork’s Marina, originally called the Navigation Wall, was completed in 1761 to help provide extra dock’s space.
 In 1820, Cork Harbour Commissioners formed and purchased a locally built dredger.
 The dredger deposited the silt from the river into wooden barges, which were then towed ashore.
 The silt was re-deposited behind the Navigation Wall.
 During the Great Famine, deepening of the river created jobs for 1,000 men who worked on creating the Navigation Wall’s road – The Marina.
-The environs is also home to three rowing clubs – the Lee Rowing Club founded in 1850, which is the second oldest club in the country; Shandon Boat Club, founded in 1875, and Cork Boat Club founded in 1899 by members of Dolphin Swimming Club – all of which ply the waters of the river regularly and who have annual regattas.

 Cork-Blackrock & Passage Railway:

 As new residence areas emerged in the developing city of the nineteenth century, new modes of suburban transport were created.
 County and national rail links were developed.
 By the late 1800s, there were five county railway lines and one national line, all of which operated in and out of Cork City.
-Among the first of the suburban railway projects to be completed in Cork was the Cork Blackrock and Passage Railway.
+Among the first of the suburban railway projects to be completed in Cork was the Cork Blackrock and Passage Railway on the south bank of the River Lee Estuary.

 The year 1836 marked the opening of Ireland’s first railway, between Dublin and Kingstown.
 A year earlier in 1835, the plan for a Cork to Passage railway was first proposed by Cork based merchant, William Parker and Cork solicitor, J.C.
 Besnard.
 In that year, Cork Harbour town Passage West had its own dockyard and had become an important port for large deep-sea sailing ships whose cargoes were then transhipped into smaller vessels for the journey up-river to the city.
 The transhipment would be faster by train.
 In the summer of 1835 a committee was set up to plan the railway.
 The Cork Harbour Board, the British Treasury and other bodies were approached for financial support.